bdaira/Blur-faces/README.md

 Pip install unitiled1.ipynb
 # Describtion

 In order to blur faces shown in images, you need to first detect these faces and their position in the image.
-Luckily for us, I already wrote a tutorial on face detection, we'll only be using its source code, feel free to check it out for further detail on how the face detection code works.

 To get started, installing the required dependencies: